Machu Picchu: A Dream Come True

 Buy your train tickets to Aguas Calientes a few days in advance during slow season and even further out during busy season (or risk sold out tickets).
 Tickets are limited and can be purchased at the airport or train station in Cusco (must be bought at the station if you’re Peruvian).
 Tickets can also be purchased online but may not be released very far in advance.

-As of 2018, Machu Picchu train tickets are as follows:
+As of recent years, Machu Picchu train tickets are as follows:

 Ollantaytambo 8:00 a.m. - Machu Picchu 9:25 a.m.; Machu Picchu 6:20 p.m. - Ollantaytambo 8:05 p.m. $105